romainl/Apprentice/README.md

 ---

-If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is the negative version of Apprentice.
+If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is an experimental and mostly unmaintained negative version of Apprentice.

----

-Note: all the screenshots were taken on my home machine, running Mac OS X 10.7.5, with the "light" anti-aliasing setting and the gorgeous [Fira Mono](http://www.carrois.com/fira-3-1/).
-Newer Mac OS X versions don't make that option available anymore so, if you think your text is too fat, you can try this command before restarting MacVim/iTerm/Terminal:

-    defaults -currentHost write -globalDomain AppleFontSmoothing -int 0

-That setting works very well on my old and small display at home but it is definitely not optimal on my 27" iMac at work so… YMMV.